MrSandouiche2/holbertonschool-printf/README.md

 - `%c` : Prints a character.
 - `%s` : Prints a string.
 - `%%` : Prints a literal percent sign.
+- `%i` : Prints an integer in decimal format
+- `%d` : Prints a decimal integer

 ## Function Signature